 We stopped at the Springs of Evrotas, 22 km before reaching Megalopolis.
 We didn’t know about them until we saw the sign and as it was only 2 km off our route, we decided to check it out.

 In fact it was very beautiful, with some swans and ducks swimming a very serene location with cool atmosphere, fresh air, shady, perfect for a short rest or a picnic.

-This year I made it again recently, this time keeping it without the cheeses for me and making it healthier, without too much oil.
+This year I made it again recently, this time keeping it without the cheeses for me and making it lighter and healthier, without adding too much oil.

 Preparation time: 30 minutes

 - ½ rooster (I used half which was 1.300 grams)